-Navigating employment law can be a challenge for many employers, but compliance with laws like the Americans with Disabilities Act (ADA) is critical to avoiding legal woes.
-Many employers aren’t sure what these federal laws entail or whether they apply to their business, so we’re going to break down what you need to know, starting with the Americans with Disabilities Act definition.
+Learning the Americans with Disabilities Act definition and navigating employment law is critical to avoiding legal woes.
+Many employers aren’t sure what these federal laws entail or whether they apply to their business, so we’re going to break down what you need to know.

 Americans with Disabilities Act Definition